London

 How to get there?

-Blue route: hop off at stop 17 Buckingham Palace
+Blue route: hop off at stop 10 Victoria Station

 Fright Night Cinema at the Rivoli Ballroom

 Looking for Halloween film events in London?
-From Thursday, 28th September 2023 to Friday, 22nd December 2023, head over to the Rivoli Ballroom, which will be offering a series of Fright Night screenings.
-Rediscover The Rocky Horror Picture Show, The Lost Boys, The Shining and family friendly films such as Ghostbusters (1984), Casper and Hocus Pocus.
+From October 27th to 31st, head over to the Rivoli Ballroom, which will be offering a series of Fright Night screenings.
+Rediscover The Rocky Horror Picture Show, or even The Lost Boys.

 Halloween Jazz Ball